Rome Early Christianity Tour – An Exploration of the Underground Church and Beyond

 Basilica of St Clement (San Clemente)

 You will begin your fascinating journey in the exciting 1st century archaeological dig of the house of Pope St Clement (the 4th pope) experiencing the juxtaposition between the pagan cults and the new Christian religion.
-From this basis, you will then venture on to the 4th century excavations of the basilica in the legalised Church, before finally beholding the beauty of the 12th century art and architecture above.
+From there you will venture on to the 4th century excavations of the basilica in the legalised Church, before finally beholding the beauty of the 12th century art and architecture above.
 You will also have the opportunity to pray before the relics of St Clement and also those of Saints Cyril and Methodius.
 A fitting end to this portion of the tour is the expert explanation of the symbolism and message of the magnificent mosaics.

 2